dd32/td-gh-ex/readme.txt

 HOW TO SET MENU
 ===============
-Shipyard offers two menu's: one in header and the second one in footer.
-Menu in head can contain subpages (2 levels deep).
+Shipyard offers a menu that can contain subpages (2 levels deep).
 You can set menu via WordPress Dashboard > Appearance > Menu's and select the menu you want.